Open accessibility options

 We use the Plesk Obsidian web server distribution for our website.
 This is a server administration tool from the Swiss company Plesk International GmbH, Vordergasse 59, 8200 Schaffhausen, Switzerland.

-The EU Commission has determined, by means of an adequacy decision pursuant to Art.
-45 GDPR, that Switzerland, as a third country, offers an adequate level of protection compared to the scope of the GDPR.
-The decision and corresponding decisions for other third countries can be found here: https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions_de .
+The European Commission has determined, by means of an adequacy decision pursuant to Article 45 of the GDPR, that Switzerland, as a third country, offers an adequate level of data protection compared to the scope of the GDPR.
+The decision, as well as corresponding decisions for other third countries, can be found here: https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions_de.

-You can learn more about the data processed through the use of Plesk Obsidian in the privacy policy at https://www.plesk.com/legal/#privacy-policy .
+For more information about the data processed through the use of Plesk Obsidian, please see the privacy policy at https://www.plesk.com/legal/#privacy-policy.

 Website Modular Systems Introduction